 He was obviously tired and angry.

 Actually, the whole morning was just a series of difficult moments.
-He acted up before going out because he couldn’t wear his favorite t-shirt (which was in the washing machine).
+He acted up before going out because he couldn’t wear his favorite t-shirt (because it was in the washing machine).

 Then on the way to the supermarket, he kept breaking all the rules about safely riding his bike.
 He was speeding on the ramps, not waiting for me as we agreed, making loud noises all the time.